Date(s) - Wed, 4 Oct 2017

 ‘When I arrived on Friday afternoon, I was so tired from grading I thought my head was going to explode.
 But after two hours of drama games I felt completely energized!’ – Lecturer at Colorado College, February 2016.

-The standard fee is £205 per participant.10% discount available when booking more than one course or for two colleagues from the same organisation.
+The standard fee is £225 per participant.
+Other ticket types may be available (see booking form below).
+10% discount available when booking more than one course or for two colleagues from the same organisation.

 Enquiries: Please email David Farmer or telephone +44 (0)797 321 7876.